juxor/afaq/markdown/secJ5.md

 of the institution, because it is none of their choosing.
-The other is that they would rather not be there anyway: they are there through economic necessity rather than through identification with a common task which throws up its own shifting and functional leadership.
+The other is that they would rather not be there anyway: they are there through economic necessity rather than through identification with a common task which throws up its own shifting and functional leadership. _

- "Perhaps the greatest crime of the industrial system is the way it systematically thwarts the investing genius of the majority of its workers."_
+> _"Perhaps the greatest crime of the industrial system is the way it systematically thwarts the investing genius of the majority of its workers."_
 [**Anarchy in Action**, p.
 41]

 Also, as workers also own their place of work, they have an interest in developing the skills and abilities of their members and, obviously, this also means that there are few conflicts within the workplace.
 Unlike capitalist firms, there is no conflict between bosses and wage slaves over work loads, conditions or the division of value created between them.
-All these factors will increase the quality, quantity and efficiency of work, increase efficient utilisation of available resources and aids the introduction of new techniques and technologies.
+All these factors will increase the quality, quantity and efficiency of work, increase efficient utilisation of available resources and aid the introduction of new techniques and technologies.

 Secondly, the increased efficiency of co-operatives results from the benefits associated with co-operation itself.
 Not only does co-operation increase the pool of knowledge and abilities available within the workplace and enriches that source by communication and interaction, it also ensures that the